 - Recipient: Professor Jörg Wrachtrup, Institute of Physics (3)

-- Project: Illustration of electrical fields of single molecular charges by means of quantum sensors
+- Project: Electric field imaging of single molecular charges by a quantum sensor (SMEL)

 - Duration: 2017 - 2022

 EU projects with consortium leadership of the University of Stuttgart

 EU projects combine the expertise of numerous European and non-European research and industrial partners and they are funded by the European Union with many millions of euros.
 The following projects are coordinated at the University of Stuttgart:

 Promising innovations in biotechnology often end in the "valley of death" despite advanced methods, as cell line development is confronted with an overly complex solution space of possible modifications.
 The BIOS project, aims to biointelligently optimize the conventional "Design-Build-Test-Learn" (DBTL) cycle and increase the speed and success rates in bioengineering.

 The European Union is largely dependent on imports of white phosphorus (P4), a strategic raw material for the food and pharmaceutical industries.
 To tackle this challenge, the EU-funded project FlashPhos – led by the University of Stuttgart – will recover at a large scale high-quality white phosphorus and other raw materials.
 The aim of FlashPhos is to demonstrate at a large scale a thermochemical process to sustainably produce high-quality white phosphorus using sewage sludge as input material.